 - Bake for 15-20 minutes at 300°F (150°C) or until golden brown.

 - Allow them to cool before transferring them to a plastic bag.
 A plastic bag will help them stay soft; otherwise, they will have a crunchy meringue texture if you let them dry out.
-This actually isn’t a bad thing if you prefer to enjoy them more as a crunch snack instead of bread.
+This actually isn’t a bad thing if you prefer to enjoy the cloud bread more like a crunchy snack instead of bread.